Ice Maker Water Leak Repair for Samsung RF28T5001SR French Door Refrigerator

 Step 7: Inspect and Replace the Fill Cup Assembly

 Examine the white plastic fill cup assembly (part DA97-11092A) located at the rear of the ice maker.
-This component directs water into the ice mold and commonly cracks due to temperature cycling.
+This component directs water into the ice mold and is prone to cracking due to temperature cycling.
 Look for hairline cracks or mineral buildup that could cause water misdirection.
 Disconnect the water line using needle-nose pliers to compress the spring clamp.
 Install the new fill cup by reversing the removal process, ensuring the water line seats fully into the compression fitting.

 Step 8: Install the New Water Inlet Valve